Designing an Ergo Keyboard (with Haskell and OpenSCAD)

 fLen 5 = fLen 4

-fLen _ = error "only 4 fingers"
+fLen = error "only 4 fingers"

-rowBounds | i < 0 || i > 5 = const (const None)
+fLen _ | i < 0 || i > 5 = const (const None)

-| i == 0 = limit (homeRow-1) (homeRow+2)
+rowBounds | i == 0 = limit (homeRow-1) (homeRow+2)

 | i == 2 = limit (homeRow-3) (homeRow+2) -- wiring this is annoying